 Therefore, you may want to pursue a medical negligence claim against the medical professional who has caused this.

-If you believe that a Doctor or Nurse has been responsible for your negative medical treatment, then you will need to be able to prove that negligence before any medical negligence compensation can be paid.
-This can be challenging, as courts assess negligence in comparison to the procedures that a reasonably competent Doctor would carry out, and that can be difficult to prove.
+If you believe that a doctor or nurse is responsible, you will need to be able to prove negligence before any medical negligence compensation can be paid though.
+This can be challenging, as courts assess negligence in comparison to the procedures that a reasonably competent doctor would carry out, and that can be difficult to prove.

 Types of compensation

 There are a number of questions to consider when it comes to assessing your type of compensation.
-Primarily, your medical negligence compensation amounts will be based on damages and the loss of quality of life.
-This means that you will need to be able to show how your life would be if you had not been the victim of negligence, and then compare it to how your life is now expected to be after the negligence has occurred.
-If a court finds that there is a clear difference between the two elements, then you will potentially be granted compensation that covers three specific areas.
-These are:
+Primarily, the amount of compensation you receive will be based on the damage you suffered, the financial losses you have incurred and the loss of quality of life.
+This means that you will need to be able to show the life track you were on had you not been a medical negligence victim.
+Additionally, you need to compare it to how your life will be moving forward as a result of the negligence.

-- General damages – A total sum of money that will reflect the pain or injury that you have suffered.
+- General Damages: A total sum of money that will reflect the pain or injury that you have suffered.